Technological Educational Institute of Eastern Macedonia and Thrace: English for Specific Professional Purposes Certificate (E.S.P.P.C.)

-Certificates for passing candidates are issued both by the Centre of Foreign Languages & Physical Education and the Administration of the Kavala Institute of Technology with the general characterization "PASS".
+Certificates for passing candidates are issued both by the Centre of Foreign Languages & Physical Education and the Administration of the Technological Educational Institute of Kavala (TEIK) with the general characterization "PASS".

 The E.S.P.P.C. exams constitute an innovative, pioneer movement of the Centre of Foreign Languages & Physical Education made solely out of consideration for the students of the Kavala Institute of Technology, whose needs for new qualifications are determined by the international working environment.

 Events

 Many distinguished scientists and personalities have delivered lectures in TEI of Kavala.
 TEI of Kavala welcomed Professor Dimitris Nanopoulos to talk about the Large Hadron Collider in May 2009.
 Patriarch Theophilos III of Jerusalem presented "The Jerusalem Patriarchate and the meaning of Sacred Pilgrimages" in July 2009.
 Painter G. Kordis presented The art of image as a visual creation in November 2009.
 The Rector of Sorbonne, Eleni Glykatzi-Ahrweiler, presented "The Pontian Greeks and their intellectual life" in January 2010, and journalist S. Fyntanidis talked about Journalism and personality protection in March 2010.
 TEI of Kavala organises a variety of events, including international conferences.